Afkerplease/mastering_git/readme.md

-hello,git
+welcome to git
-im adding this from v2 branch
+this is coming from dev adrian